 Gender-based violence has a high cost – it costs lives as well as restricting opportunities and perpetuating inequality.
 It affects everyone in Bristol, not only those who directly experience gender-based violence, but also their families, communities and our economy.

-In 2013, the Bristol Quality of Life survey reported that 78% of respondents agreed that tackling violence against women and children should be a priority in Bristol.
+In 2017-18, the Bristol Quality of Life survey reported that 95% of respondents agreed that domestic abuse was not a private matter and 35% felt sexual harassment is an issue in Bristol.
+In 2013 78% of respondents felt that tackling violence against women and children should be a priority in Bristol.

 The evidence of the need to address gender-based violence is compelling: